Relativistic runaway electron avalanches within complex thunderstorm electric field structures: Appendix A: Gamma-radiation dynamics in RREA models with positive feedback

-The presented consideration leads to the following conclusion, common for all models of feedback in the dynamics of RREAs.
-In case of $\gamma = 1$ the flux grows linearly, the avalanches are self-sustaining.
-The linear increas of the number of RREAs $N_{RREA} (t) = I_{SE} S t$ can be obtained from Formula~\ref{rreas_dynamics} by Taylor expansion in the small parameter $(\gamma - 1)$.
-Therefore, even at $\gamma$ = 1, TGF can be generated by the feedback mechanism.
+The presented consideration leads to the following conclusion, common for all models with positive feedback in the dynamics of RREAs.
+In the case of $\gamma = 1$ the flux grows linearly, the avalanches are self-sustaining.
+The linear increase of the number of RREAs $N_{RREA} (t) = I_{SE} S t$ can be obtained from Formula~(\ref{rreas_dynamics}) by Taylor expansion in the small parameter $(\gamma - 1)$.
+Therefore, even at $\gamma$ = 1, a TGF-like event can be generated by the feedback mechanism.
 For $\gamma > 1$ gamma-ray flux increases exponentially in time. $\gamma < 1$ leads to the exponential decay of the flux with the asymptotic constant value, which is higher than RREAs radiation without feedback by a factor $\frac{1}{1 - \gamma}$.
-For $(\gamma < 1)$ the factor $\left( e^{\frac{c}{2L}\left(\gamma-1\right)t}-1 \right)$ decreases in time (this factor is negative, and $(\gamma - 1)$ in the denominator of Formula~\ref{rreas_dynamics} is also negative, therefore, the total number of avalanches is positive).
+For $(\gamma < 1)$ the factor $\left( e^{\frac{c}{2L}\left(\gamma-1\right)t}-1 \right)$ decreases in time (this factor is negative, and $(\gamma - 1)$ in the denominator of Formula~(\ref{rreas_dynamics}) is also negative, therefore, the total number of avalanches is positive).
 The resulting dynamics of the number of RREAs is an exponential growth gradually turning into a constant value.
 The greater the $\gamma$, the greater the final constant flux.
-Thus, strong feedback is not required to describe gamma-glows and TGE.
+Thus, strong feedback is not required to describe gamma-ray glows and TGE.
 Finally, if the initial gamma-ray flux is high, for example, just after TGF peak, and $(\gamma < 1)$, then the flux will decay exponentially.
-This fact might explain TGF afterglows within the framework of models of RREAs dynamics with feedback (relativistic feedback model or reactor model), Figure~\ref{feedback_dynamics}.
+This fact might explain TGF decays within the framework of models of RREAs dynamics with feedback (relativistic feedback discharge model or reactor model), Figure~\ref{feedback_dynamics}.